1949 Calvary Cemetery strike

-The strike began on January 13 after labor negotiations between the trustees of St. Patrick's Cathedral (the administrators of the cemetery, which was owned by the Roman Catholic Archdiocese of New York) and members of the United Cemetery Workers Union Local 293 reached an impasse.
+The strike began after labor negotiations between the trustees of St. Patrick's Cathedral (the administrators of the cemetery, which was owned by the Archdiocese of New York) and members of United Cemetery Workers Union Local 293 reached an impasse.
 The union had been pushing for a reduction in their workweek from 48 hours Monday through Saturday to 40 hours Monday through Friday at the same weekly pay, which the trustees countered with slight pay increases and no changes in hours.
 As a result, about 250 workers at Calvary went on strike, garnering support from left-leaning Catholic groups and activists including the Association of Catholic Trade Unionists, the Catholic Worker newspaper, and activists John C. Cort, Dorothy Day, and Peter Maurin.

-However, church officials took a hardline stance against the union, and this was especially true of the noted anti-communist Cardinal Francis Spellman, then-archbishop of the archdiocese.
-Spellman attempted to break the strike by employing red-baiting tactics against the local union's parent union, the Congress of Industrial Organizations-affiliated Food, Tobacco, Agricultural, and Allied Workers.
-In late February, Spellman offered the strikers an 8% raise if they returned to work without union affiliation, but the strikers rejected this offer.
-With important Catholic events approaching, on March 2, Spellman brought in 100 students from St. Joseph's Seminary to act as strikebreakers.
+Church officials took a hardline stance against the union.
+This was especially true of noted anti-communist Cardinal Francis Spellman, then-archbishop of the archdiocese.
+Cardinal Spellman attempted to break the strike by employing red-baiting tactics against the local union's parent union, the Congress of Industrial Organizations-affiliated Food, Tobacco, Agricultural, and Allied Workers.
+In late February, Cardinal Spellman offered the strikers an 8% raise if they returned to work without union affiliation; the strikers rejected this offer.
+With important Catholic events approaching, on March 2, Cardinal Spellman brought in 100 students from St. Joseph's Seminary to act as strikebreakers.
 Shortly thereafter, the strikers changed their union affiliation to an American Federation of Labor-affiliated union and agreed to return to work on March 12.
 In the end, the strikers received an 8.3% wage increase, though without a change to their schedules.